 Nearby Dining: None (pack a picnic)

 St. John’s Island, Marina South Pier, 31 Marina Coastal Drive, #01-04, Singapore 018988

 9. Lazarus Island

-Lazarus Island, also known as Pulau Sakijang Pelepah, is between St. John’s Island (where it’s connected via a paved causeway) and Kusu Island (not accessible from Lazarus Island).
+Lazarus Island, is between St. John’s Island (where it’s connected via a paved causeway) and Kusu Island (not accessible from Lazarus Island).
 You’ll need to get a boat from Marina South Pier to St John’s first then it’s about a 20 minute walk on a cement path (stroller friendly) to Lazarus.
-Lazarus Island offers a soft sandy beach with shallow waters (and the sight of ships much further away on the horizon than when you are on the beach in Sentosa).
-But sadly the beach is often littered with plastic and rubbish despite signs for people to take their rubbish off the island and dispose of on St John’s Island.
+Lazarus Island offers a soft sandy beach with shallow waters.
+If you want to pretend you are on holiday some say this is the best beach in Singapore (without feeling like you are in Singapore!).
+But sadly the beach is often littered with rubbish.
 Go mid-week and it can be lovely and quiet but gets busy on weekends.
 There’s not much shade so bring hats and sunscreen.
-As with St John’s Island, pack your own picnic, snacks and water (and mossie repellent).
+As with St John’s Island, pack your own picnic.
 Note there is no toilet on Lazarus island and no lifeguards.
 All the deets on how to get to Lazarus here.